Sometimes getting your baby to sleep at night can feel like a chore, but there are ways to give both you and your little one a helping hand.

-Here are nine simple things you can do before bedtime to make the most of this precious time together and encourage your baby to peacefully sleep the whole night through:
+Here are seven simple things you can do before bedtime to make the most of this precious time together and encourage your baby to peacefully sleep the whole night through:

 1. Have a soak in the bath

 A warm relaxing bath is a wonderful way to calm a tired and fretful baby at the end of the day.
-Use a gentle baby wash to cleanse her delicate skin, and take a moment to share in some quality one-on-one time.
-Listen to her happy gurgles as she enjoys the warm and calming feel of the water against her body and slowly starts to quieten down for the night.
+Use a gentle baby wash to cleanse their delicate skin and take a moment to share in some quality one-on-one time.
+Listen to their happy gurgles as they enjoy the warm and calming feel of the water against their body and slowly start to quieten down for the night.

 2. Give a gentle massage

-The loving experience of skin-on-skin contact with mum is so beneficial for young babies.
+The loving experience of skin-on-skin contact is so beneficial for young babies.
 It helps to build that special connection between parent and child and is so calming and relaxing for everyone involved.
-Try giving your baby a gentle massage after bath with a soothing baby body cream or oil.
-The feel of your skin against hers will help your baby feel safe, secure and ready for bed, while allowing you those precious moments of mother-and-child bonding.
+Try giving your baby a gentle massage after bath time with a soothing baby body cream or oil.
+The feel of your skin against your baby’s will help them feel safe, secure and ready for bed, while allowing you those precious moments of parent-and-child bonding.

 3. Choose the perfect nappy

 Choose the right nappy that will see your child through until morning without leaks.
-Huggies Ultra Dry Nappies are the perfect choice for keep your child feeling comfortable all night with its excellent overnight absorbency, minimal leakage and super comfy fit.
-And now with its extra-soft cover, there’s even more reason for your child (and you) to have a restful and uninterrupted night of much-needed sleep.
+Lovekins are the perfect choice for keep your child feeling comfortable and dry as they sleep.
+And with Lovekins nappies’ super absorbent inner and outer layers, there’s even more reason for your child (and you) to have a restful and uninterrupted night of much-needed sleep.

 4. Enjoy some quiet play

-Give your child the opportunity to enjoy a quiet play on the rug after bath time with her favourite toys and books.
-Have a gentle game of peek-a-boo, stacking up blocks or looking at pictures in a much-loved book – just nothing that will over-excite her as it’s time for slowing down and preparing for sleep.
+Give your child the opportunity to enjoy a quiet play on the rug after bath time with their favourite toys and books.
+Have a gentle game of peek-a-boo, stacking up blocks or looking at pictures in a much-loved book – just nothing that will over-excite them as it’s time for slowing down and preparing for sleep.

 5. Story time

 Reading to children is incredibly important for their language development but best of all, they just love it!
-Plus, it’s incredibly soothing for the parent.
-Choose one or two short stories each evening, to read to your child.
-Create a calm environment with low lighting and enjoy a cosy read on her bed or curled up in her favourite armchair.
-Your baby will love this time of one-on-one sharing where she has your absolute focus while you can enjoy some time out at the end of a hectic day.
-The repetition of reading every night will help your child eventually recognise words and sounds, while the softness of your voice will calm her right down.
+Plus, it’s incredibly soothing for the parent too – not just baby.
+Choose one or two short stories each evening to read to your child.
+Create a calm environment with low lighting and enjoy a cosy read curled up in their favourite armchair.
+Your baby will love this time of one-on-one sharing where they have your absolute focus while you can enjoy some time out at the end of a hectic day.
+The repetition of reading every night will help your child eventually recognise words and sounds, while the softness of your voice will calm them right down.

 6. Sing a song

-Singing may not be your thing but babies love to hear it anyway – and a gentle song from mum is ideal for sending your little one off to sleep.
-Choose one of your child’s favourite songs, nursery rhymes or lullabies and incorporate it in to your bedtime routine.
-She will look forward to it every night, but most of all, she will start to recognise that it’s now time to go off to sleep.
+Singing may not be your thing, but babies love to hear it anyway – and a gentle song from you is ideal for sending your little one off to sleep.
+Choose one of your child’s favourite songs, nursery rhymes or lullabies and incorporate it into their bedtime routine.
+Your baby will look forward to it every night, but most of all, they’ll start to recognise that it’s now time to go off to sleep.

 7. Cuddle and kiss

 Take a moment to have a quiet snuggle together as your little one finally settles into bed.
-Give her a soothing pat or rub on her back or lie next to her and cuddle for a short while.
-And of course, don’t forget a special good night kiss, the final joy of the bedtime routine as your child gradually drifts off into a long and peaceful sleep.
+Give them a soothing pat or rub on their back, and of course a good night kiss, the final joy of the bedtime routine, as your child gradually drifts off into a long and peaceful sleep.